muchimi/JoystickGremlinEx/README.md

 - New mouse event drop down selector in map to mouse ex: adds a mouse event selection drop down so mouse actions can be selected by name rather than mouse input only.
 - Action container will now scroll horizontally if the action is too wide to fit based on windows size / UI scaling options.
 - Profiles can be saved even if one or more actions are not configured (QOL enhancement).
+- New profile to process mapping - centralized in the options dialog for multiple profiles.

 6/6/24 - 13.40.13ex (h) **potentially breaking change**